-The Division of Mental Health and Substance Abuse Services (DMHSAS) manages and supports programs that include inpatient psychiatric services, specialized secure treatment services, community mental health and substance abuse services, community forensic treatment services, and the protection of client rights in mental health and substance abuse treatment settings statewide.
+The Division of Mental Health and Substance Abuse Services (DMHSAS) manages and supports seven residential facilities, community mental health and substance use services, community forensic treatment services, and the protection of client rights in mental health and substance use treatment settings statewide.

-Programs & Services within the Division of Mental Health and Substance Abuse Services
+Programs and Services within the Division of Mental Health and Substance Abuse Services

 The Bureau of Prevention Treatment and Recovery is committed to reducing the impact of mental illness and substance use disorders on Wisconsin’s citizens and communities.
 Staff manages and supports community mental and substance use disorder services in partnership with county and community agencies statewide.